jeanslack/audiomass/README.md

 Convert a group of audio stream and put output stream into specified folder:

-`audiomass-cli -d /MyDirName/Music -o '/MyOtherDir/converted`
+`audiomass -d /MyDirName/Music -o '/MyOtherDir/converted`

 Convert a queue audio streams and put output stream into specified folder: